1970 Lincoln Hospital takeover: History of the Lincoln Hospital

-Context of the Young Lords and the hospital takeover in 1970
+The Young Lords

 The Young Lords, a group of Puerto Rican activists, began to develop in Chicago, Illinois.
 As chapter size in Chicago increased and prominence grew, Puerto Ricans in New York wanted to expand to their own communities of East Harlem, Brooklyn, the Bronx, etc. The New York chapter of the Young Lords was established in 1969, one year before the Takeover of the Lincoln Hospital in the South Bronx took place.
 In a statement describing Young Lords Party in New York, the branch identified that its basis concerned itself primarily with "immediate needs of the people".
 This broad ideology extended itself to improvements in healthcare, housing, institutionalized disparities, and more.
 During the 1960s and 1970s, the Young Lords facilitated the help of opening up testing centers for Tuberculosis for people of color in lower-income neighborhoods such as the South Bronx.
 These clinics were opened in response to the lack of available testing clinics for African Americans and Puerto Ricans at public hospitals and private practices.
 The Young Lords claimed "community control is the heart of the work".

 With reference to the Lincoln Hospital in the South Bronx, there have been multiple accounts of inadequate conditions and improper practice by the hospital staff.
 These accounts include doctors and nurses leaving surgical instruments inside patients after surgical procedures.
 In addition, research proves that the infant mortality rate in the Lincoln Hospital (between 1960 and 1970) was three times the national average.
 One impactful death that was deemed "preventable" by the Young Lords Party was the death of Carmen Rodriguez.
 Her death led to the establishment of the Patient Bill of Rights.
 The Young Lords Party drafted this document and demanded that all patients, no matter the race, social, or economic status, would be treated with dignity and respect when they received hospital care.

 In response to these conditions, the Young Lords Party in New York confronted the Lincoln Hospital staff on many accounts.
 However, their demands were not met.
 As a result, the Young Lords Party in New York decided to organize and participate in a hospital overtake.